-- 1. Give the child folic acid 5 mg and zinc 10 mg every day and provide a mixed diet. - 2.
-Consider giving the child medicine to prevent malaria.
-The national policy should tell you what malaria treatment to use to prevent malaria is in your country. - 3.
+- 1. Give the child folic acid 5 mg every day and provide a mixed diet. - 2.
+Consider giving the child medicine to prevent malaria such as deltaprim.
+The national policy should tell you what malaria treatment to use to prevent malaria is in your country.
+The treatment to prevent malaria might be recommended only in the malaria seasons or in areas of the country where malaria is common - 3.
 The child should sleep under a mosquito net that has been treated with an insecticide (permethrin every 6 months or deltamethrin every 12 months). - 4.
-Tell the carer that the child must be treated very quickly if they get malaria or other infections. - 5.
-Do not give the child treatment with ferrous sulphate. - 6.
-Give the child all of the normal immunisations.
+Take the child to see a clinician as soon as possible if they get a fever, possible malaria or any other infection. - 5.
+Do not give treat a child with sickle cell disease with ferrous sulphate. - 6.
+Make sure that the child gets all of the normal immunisations against infectious diseases. - 7.
+Hydroyxurea is sometimes used to prevent sickle cell crises and anaemia.
+Sometimes hydroxyurea is used to treat a painful crisis or anaemia.
+Hydroxyurea increases the production of a healthy type of haemoglobin (fetal haemoglobin).
+Usually Hydroxyurea makes the red blood cells work better and last longer.
+Ask your clinician whether it might be suitable for you or your relative.
+Hydroxyurea can occasionally make infection, anaemia or bruising and bleeding more common.
+All medicines can occasionally cause side effects or even make you ill.